 - A community setting is usually the patient’s home but sometimes with someone else.
 This might involve:

 - with planned rehabilitation, given in an out-patients department or day hospital, or provided at home by a community rehabilitation team;

 - no planned rehabilitation, but under the general practitioner’s care and with usual access to community services.

 When a team arranges a transfer, it is essential to ensure a complete and proper transfer of information and, if necessary, training of the following service in the management of any clinical problems which require an approach tailored to the patient.
 This training includes practical matters, such as how to transfer a patient into their wheelchair or position someone at night, and behavioural issues, such as responding to aggressive or socially inappropriate remarks.

 The distinction between discharge with easy availability of further rehabilitation input and ongoing so-called ‘slow stream rehabilitation is arguable.
 Funding organisations usually require it.
 The patient and the care team should be able to access rehabilitation advice and expertise when needed.
 Further, if they think it necessary, the rehabilitation team should monitor the patient’s situation and care provision at intervals.

-Rehabilitation teams, hospital managers, patients, relatives, healthcare commissioners, politicians, and the general public all complain about delays in transfers of patients to a more suitable setting.
-This includes transfer from an unsuitable acute medical or surgical environment into an expert rehabilitation setting and the transfer out of an expert rehabilitation setting to some other location.
-Indeed, it often applies to the whole pathway with delays at every stage.
+Rehabilitation teams, hospital managers, patients, relatives, healthcare commissioners, politicians, and the general public complain about delays in transferring patients to a more suitable setting.
+This includes transfer from an unsuitable acute medical or surgical environment into an expert rehabilitation setting and from an expert rehabilitation setting to another location.
+Indeed, it often applies to the whole pathway, with delays at every stage.